 General Notes about Cadence tools in the ECEn Dept.

---a capstone design project for electrical and computer engineering undergraduate students--may also use Cadence tools for their design and simulation work.
-There are other undergraduate and graduate courses that use Cadence software.
+- Capstone design projects for Electrical and Computer Engineering undergraduate students may also use Cadence tools for their design and simulation work.

 - Many of these class and research web pages provide information and tutorials about how to effectively use Cadence software.